medvedevgroup/minimizer-jaccard-estimator/reproduce/README.md

 ### Prerequisites

 * python3
+* gzip

 ### Experiments

 Most of the experiments involved running jaccard_correction_test.py on a collection of sequence pairs.
-The sequence files are described later in this document.
 The output of jaccard_correction_test is a tab-delimited table with a row for each pair or each group of pairs, as shown below.
 Labeled columns provide details and results beyond what is reflected in the manuscript's figures and tables.
+The sequence files are described later in this document.

 ```bash
 #nameA                     nameA                      replicates w   k  length.nt |a|   I(A,B) U(A,B) J(A,B)   I(A,B;w) U(A,B;w) J(A,B;w) D(A,B;w) Jd(A,B;w) C(A,B;w)  Bias(A,B;w) J(A,B;w)-J(A,B) I(A,B;w)-C(A,B;w)